AbdullahMCoder/best-youtube-ad-blocker/README.md

 # superior-ad-blocker

 Uses youtube embeds to get rid of ads.
+(Cause youtube embeds got no ads)

 Made when I was 12 for my own use case and works perfectly for me